Blog - Brothers Fire & Security

 Kitchen fire hood suppression systems are designed for use in commercial or industrial kitchens (food trucks, too) to prevent fires.
 They're specially designed to put out fires without ruining kitchen equipment, food, and produce.

-Before installing just any fire suppression system, it’s important to discuss your options with a fire safety professional.
+Before installing just any fire suppression system, discuss your options with a fire safety professional.
 For one, these fire systems must legally comply with local fire codes and must be tailored to your kitchen.
-Once installed, it's critical to stay up-to-date on required maintenance and cleaning so your kitchen hood fire suppression system works as intended when an emergency occurs.
+Once installed, stay up-to-date on required maintenance and cleaning, so your kitchen hood fire suppression system works as intended when an emergency occurs.